 What exactly is death tech?

 Good question.
 What we’re calling death tech is any new technology that is used to dispose of a dead body.
 Older forms of death technology might be burial or cremation.
 Death technology of the future includes methods like aquamation and recomposition.

-Many of the leading voices and designers in the reform of death disposal are Founding Order members.
-Here is a New York Times article that introduces you to some of these voices– Mushroom Suits, Biodegradable Urns and Death’s Green Frontier.
-I also talk about some of them in our Eco Death Takeover video.
+There are a surprising number of designers who are working toward reforming body disposition, internment, and memorialization.
+This New York Times article introduces you to some of these voices– Mushroom Suits, Biodegradable Urns and Death’s Green Frontier, Some of them are also discussed in our Eco Death Takeover video.